build-on-aws/content/posts/getting-started-with-opensearch-models/03-authoring-custom-connectors-opensearch/index.md

 ## Configuring the connector for neural search

 This connector can then be used as part of a [neural search query](https://opensearch.org/docs/latest/search-plugins/neural-search/).
-The following example converts in the input query text to vectors at search time using the external model.
+The following example converts in the input query text to vectors at search time using the model.
 This search is then fulfilled locally using the k-NN index to find the most similar documents:

 ```
 GET /nlp_pqa_2/_search